GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 }, true);

 ```
-* In this example, we have two nested `<div>` elements, with the innerDiv inside the outerDiv.
-We attach a click event listener to both elements, with the useCapture option set to true.
-When the innerDiv is clicked, the callback function for the outerDiv is executed first, and the message "Clicked on outer div (capturing)" is logged to the console.
-Then, the callback function for the innerDiv is executed, and the message "Clicked on inner div (capturing)" is logged to the console.

 * Event capturing is less commonly used than event bubbling, but it can be useful in certain situations, such as when you need to intercept an event before it reaches its target element.
 It's important to note that if you use event capturing and event bubbling on the same element, the event capturing handlers will be executed before the event bubbling handlers.